-256 3 Approach
+3 Approach

-257 This practice guide highlights the approach used to develop the NCCoE example implementations.
+This practice guide highlights the approach used to develop the NCCoE example implementations.
 Our approach includes risk assessment and analysis; logical design; example build development, test, and evaluation; and security control mapping.
-This guide is intended to provide practical guidance to

-260 retailers interested in implementing an MFA solution to reduce e-commerce fraud.
+This guide is intended to provide practical guidance to retailers interested in implementing an MFA solution to reduce e-commerce fraud.

-- 261 In developing the example implementations, the NCCoE: - worked with retail organizations and other e-commerce payment stakeholders, including the Retail Cyber Intelligence Sharing Center [21], to identify the potential need and benefits of MFA for e-commerce.
+In developing the example implementations, the NCCoE:

+- worked with retail organizations and other e-commerce payment stakeholders, including the Retail and Hospitality Information Sharing and Analysis Center [21], to identify the potential need and benefits of MFA for e-commerce.
 The need came from recognizing that malicious actors are increasingly targeting CNP online retail transactions in response to the adoption of chip credit cards in the U.S. - participated in workshops to identify key issues that affect MFA for e-commerce.
-The conversations and the insight derived from those workshops have informed the direction of this project and this practice guide. - regularly interacted with members of the NCCoE Retail Community of Interest (COI) to discuss current cybersecurity trends and online retail needs - received input from the participating technology vendors referenced in this guide who contributed to developing the architecture and reference design.
-They provided technologies to address the project's requirements and assisted in installing and configuring those technologies in an architecture design that reflected their customer's online retail environments.
+The conversations and the insight derived from those workshops have informed the direction of this project and this practice guide - regularly interacted with members of the NCCoE Retail Community of Interest (COI) to discuss current cybersecurity trends and online retail needs - received input from the participating technology vendors referenced in this guide who contributed to developing the architecture and reference design.
+They provided technologies to address the project's requirements and assisted in installing and configuring those technologies in an architecture design that reflected their customer's online retail environments

-276 3.1 Audience
+3.1 Audience

-- 277 This guide is intended for individuals responsible for implementing IT security solutions and for - 278 individuals involved in reducing fraudulent purchases on retail shopping websites.
-The platforms - 279 demonstrated by this project, and the implementation information provided in this practice guide,

-- 280 permit the integration of products to implement an MFA for an e-commerce system.
-While the example - 281 implementation's primary audience is those who support online e-commerce retailers, the capabilities - 282 may appeal to the broader audience of administrators, IT managers, IT security managers, - risk-mitigation personnel, and others involved in the security of managing registered users for an - 284 organization's internet resources.
+This guide is intended for individuals responsible for implementing IT security solutions and for individuals involved in reducing fraudulent purchases on retail shopping websites.
+The platforms demonstrated by this project, and the implementation information provided in this practice guide, permit the integration of products to implement MFA for an e-commerce system.
+While the example implementations' primary audience is those who support online e-commerce retailers, the capabilities may appeal to the broader audience of administrators, IT managers, IT security managers, risk-mitigation personnel, and others involved in the security of managing registered users for an organization's internet resources.

-285 3.2 Scope
+3.2 Scope